lofar-astron/prefactor/README.md

 * speed and disk usage improvements by optimized usage of NDPPP
 * (optional) wide-band cleaning in Initial-Subtract
 * diagnostic plots
-* at least some documentation
+* at least some documentation on the [wiki pages](https://github.com/lofar-astron/prefactor/wiki)

 The documentation can be found on the GitHub wiki pages: https://github.com/lofar-astron/prefactor/wiki

 There are several pipeline parsets in this repository:
 * Pre-Facet-Calibrator.parset : The calibrator part of the "standard" pre-facet calibration pipeline.
 * Pre-Facet-Target.parset : The target part of the "standard" pre-facet calibration pipeline.
-* Pre-Facet-Cal.parset : The "standard" pipeline, calling first the calibrator and then the target pipelines.
+* Pre-Facet-Cal.parset : One parset calling first the calibrator and then the target pipelines.
+This is deprecated, please have a look at the [pipeline description](https://github.com/lofar-astron/prefactor/wiki/Documentation%3A-Pipelines#pre-facet-cal)
 * Initial-Subtract.parset : A pipeline that generates full FoV images and subtracts the sky-models from the visibilities.
 (Needed for facet-calibration.)
 * Initial-Subtract-Deep.parset : Same as Initial-Subtract.parset, but it does only one image of the full bandwidth instead of imaging the bands separately.

-Experimental or outdated and thus deprecated are:
+Experimental and thus deprecated for "normal" use are:
-* Pre-Facet-Cal-RawData-Single.parset : Old version of a pre-facet pipeline to work on raw (non NDPPP'ed) data
-* Pre-Facet-Cal-RawData-PreAvg.parset : Old version of a pre-facet pipeline to work on raw (non NDPPP'ed) data that does the subband concatenating in the first NDPPP step.
-(To reduce the number of files on systems where this is a problem, e.g. JURECA)
 * Pre-Facet-Calibrator-RawSingle.parset : A version of a pre-facet calibrator pipeline to work on raw (non NDPPP'ed) data
 * Pre-Facet-Calibrator-RawCombine.parset : A version of a pre-facet calibrator pipeline to work on raw (non NDPPP'ed) data that does the subband concatenating in the first NDPPP step.
+(To reduce the number of files on systems where this is a problem, e.g. JURECA)
+* Pre-Facet-Target-RawSingle.parset : A version of a pre-facet target pipeline to work on raw (non NDPPP'ed) data
+* Pre-Facet-Target-RawCombine.parset : A version of a pre-facet target pipeline to work on raw (non NDPPP'ed) data that does the subband concatenating in the first NDPPP step.
 * Simple-Selfcal.parset : As the name says, an experimental selfcal pipeline.

 Software requirements: